Things to Consider When Choosing Student Accommodation

 This falls into a similar category to friends, but your personal support networks can be larger than your friends, especially when you choose to live on campus at a residential college.
 University Hall has a structured support system to help look out for the welfare for all students during their time living and studying at UWA.
 This includes:

-• Residential Advisors who provide the first port of day to day support for things like getting locked out of your room, and undertake daily duty rounds of University Hall to support students after hours,
+• Residential Advisors who provide the first point of contact for things like getting locked out of your room, and who undertake daily duty rounds of University Hall to support students after hours,

 • Residential Life staff who live on site and provide pastoral care for all residents, from supporting students with out of hours emergencies to helping direct students to access support services.